-- Fill out the form about the time and level for your future recitations TODAY! - Check the website for times and locations for all course events! - Look at the course notes on the website for definitions and example proofs. - Looking for a group?
+- Conceptual office hours are today, 6-8 PM in Gates 5 Carrel 1 (the double carrel).
+Use this time to clarify concepts from lecture. - Check the website for times and locations for all course events! - Look at the course notes on the website for definitions and example proofs. - We will be starting small groups this weekend, check piazza for sign-ups. - Looking for a group?
 Use the teammate search on piazza.
 This week there are no GROUP problems, so you still have some time to find a group! - The first homework assignment is out start early! - Recitations and solutions will be posted online.
-Please try to go through everything before attempting the solo problems on the homework!
+Please try to go through everything before attempting the homework!
 Extra problems are similar in difficulty to the problems we will cover, and provide more practice problems to go through.
 Bonus problems are a bit more difficult, but are still worth your time!